Codebuff

 agent_type: 'thinker',

-prompt: `Analyze the code structure and suggest improvements for: ${prompt}`
+prompt: `Analyze the code structure and suggest improvements for: ${prompt}`,

 }